McMicken Hall, ML 0374 University of Cincinnati Cincinnati OH 45221-0374

 I am an Assistant Professor of Philosophy at the University of Cincinnati.

-My work concerns problems of knowledge and knowledge organization in the 17th and 18th centuries, as well as the present.
+My work concerns the nature of applied mathematical knowledge and knowledge organization in the 17th and 18th centuries, as well as the present.

 My early-modern research is about the changing interrelations of metaphysics, natural science, and mathematics.
-It focuses on three overlapping areas:
+It explores on two themes:

 My present-day work focuses on the methodological, philosophical, and cultural implications of data analytics and data science.